nembangsaurav136-a11y/Alizagurung01/README.md

 Experienced in **marketing, educational consulting, brand development, and customer service**, with strong communication and leadership skills.
 Passionate about fostering client relationships, driving organizational growth, and contributing value in dynamic professional environments.

 ---
+Hello!
+I’m **Aliza Gurung**, a student focused on learning, self-growth, and building a strong professional identity.
+I am passionate about developing academic and practical skills that will help me succeed in future higher education and career opportunities.

 ## 🎓 Education & Qualifications
 ![bpp](/Images/1001.png)